 Horizontal mounting of the loop antenna results in an omni-direction, horizontally polarized pattern that has a null straight up in the air and straight below the center of the antenna.
 This means that any ground reflection will tend to cancel the radiation along the horizon, and also at low wave angles unless the loop is mounted some distance above ground.
+Mounting a horizontal SMALL loop antenna just above a good reflecting ground will practically guarantee no useful signal in any direction!

-Note: Do not expect the best results if you mount this loop antenna horizontally less than 15 feet above ground.
+NOTE: Do not expect the best results if you mount this loop antenna horizontally if it is less than 20 feet above a metal roof or other ground plane!